MikeTeddyOmondi/intasend-rs/README.md

 > 📌 Attention
 >
-> The project is still in development.
+> The 📦 crate is still in development.
 Breaking changes may be introduced.